fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 <div class="left_box">
 #### Unleashing your computer
-Come to class having gone as far as possible with the Python tutorials and we'll answer questions and write a program together to normalize data
+Come to class having gone as far as possible with the [Python tutorials](http://www.codecademy.com/en/tracks/python) and we'll answer questions and write a program together to normalize data.
 </div>

 <div class="right_box">
 #### Fall Break: No Class!
+Relax a bit, but start early on your scripts to parse your data into a format that you can use with Bookworm or Overview or Voyant.
+This is going to take way longer than you think.
+We'll do more troubleshooting next week.
 </div>

 </div>